clemsonciti/palmetto-examples/ABAQUS/README.md

 Currently, ABAQUS versions 6.14, 2021, 2022 and 2023 are available on Palmetto cluster
 as modules.

+NOTICE: Abaqus cannot run on multiple nodes on Palmetto.
+The RCDE team is still work on this issue.
 ~~~
 $ module avail abaqus